marmelab/ng-admin/README.md

 ## Getting Ready For Production

-To build the ng-admin soure with the dependencies you need, and to get hints about performance boosters, head to the [Getting Ready For Production](doc/production.md) dedicated chapter.
+To build the ng-admin source with the dependencies you need, and to get hints about performance boosters, head to the [Getting Ready For Production](doc/production.md) dedicated chapter.

 ## News